Analysts In Training Committee

 Eileen T. Kaufman, Chair

-Mission: The Finance Committee ensures the proper and efficient financial operation of NAAP, its expenses, and budgets.
+Mission: To ensure the proper and efficient financial operation of NAAP’s expenses and budget.

 Denise Lanes, Chair